juliogomez/netdevops/README.md

 <img src="imgs/204virllogo.png">
 </p>

 It also includes a _devbox_ with all required utilities pre-configured.
-So at this point you could decide to use the _devbox_ included in your sandbox to execute the demos, or rather configure your own system so you can continue using it later.
+At this point you could decide to use the _devbox_ included in your sandbox to execute the demos, or rather configure your own system so you can continue using it later.
 If you decide to use the sandbox _devbox_ you can connect to it by running: `ssh developer@10.10.20.20`, and use password `C1sco12345`.

 In order to easily manage the VIRL server we will use a very handy utility called [virlutils](https://github.com/CiscoDevNet/virlutils).
 You will only need to install _virlutils_ if you decide to use your own local workstation for the demos (no need to do it if you will be using the sandbox _devbox_).